Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Introduction

-Additional support in favor of an additional light sterile neutrino came from the observation of electron neutrino $\nu_e$ deficit in gallium-based radio-chemical experiments SAGE and GALLEX (\textit{Gallium anomaly})\cite{Giunti:2010zu, Acero:2008zz} which has been reinforced with the recent results from BEST experiment\cite{https://doi.org/10.48550/arxiv.2109.11482} at $5\sigma$.
+Additional support in favour of an additional light sterile neutrino came from the observation of electron neutrino $\nu_e$ deficit in gallium-based radio-chemical experiments SAGE and GALLEX (\textit{Gallium anomaly})\cite{Giunti:2010zu, Acero:2008zz} which has been reinforced with the recent results from BEST experiment\cite{https://doi.org/10.48550/arxiv.2109.11482} at $5\sigma$.
 There was also the \textit{reactor antineutrino anomaly} in which several reactor neutrino experiments showed a deficit in the measured flux with an improved calculation of the inverse beta decay cross-section \cite{Huber_2011, Mueller_2011}.
 These could also be explained in terms of a sterile neutrino with a mass of the order of eV.
 However, the results from reactor experiments such as DANSS\cite{Svirida:2019kbq,https://doi.org/10.48550/arxiv.2112.13413}, NEOS\cite{PhysRevLett.118.121802}, STEREO\cite{PhysRevD.102.052002}, and PROSPECT\cite{PhysRevD.103.032001} excluded most of the \textit{reactor antineutrino anomaly} region\cite{Minotti:2022yae} at more than $90\%$ C.L.
 So far, the \textit{3+1 framework} including a light sterile neutrino with a mass of 1 eV first introduced in \cite{Goswami:1995yq}, offers the most economical scenario to explain these anomalies.
 However, the \textit{3+1 framework} suffers from a tension between the $\nu_\mu$ disappearance and appearance data.
-This tension originates from the non-observation of any similar supportive signal in the accelerator based disappearance experiments in $P_{\mu \mu}$ channel like CDHSW, MINOS\cite{Abazajian:2012ys, MINOS:2017cae}, Super-Kamiokande\cite{T2K:2019efw}, IceCube DeepCore\cite{Vannerom:2022cpf}, MicroBooNE\cite{Arguelles:2021meu}, NO$\nu$A\cite{Hausner:2022fli}.
-Reactor based electron disappearance searches in the experiments Bugey3\cite{Hu:2020uvx} and Daya Bay\cite{MINOS:2020iqj} also didn't provide any evidence in support of sterile neutrino.
-Most recent results from the MicroBooNE experiment did not report any evidence of electron neutrino disappearance in their three years of data\cite{https://doi.org/10.48550/arxiv.2110.14054,MicroBooNE:2022wdf}.
+This tension\cite{Dentler:2018sju} originates from the non-observation of any similar supportive signal in the accelerator based disappearance experiments in $P_{\mu \mu}$ channel like CDHSW, MINOS\cite{Abazajian:2012ys, MINOS:2017cae}, Super-Kamiokande\cite{T2K:2019efw}, IceCube DeepCore\cite{Vannerom:2022cpf}, MicroBooNE\cite{Arguelles:2021meu}, NO$\nu$A\cite{Hausner:2022fli}.
+Reactor based electron disappearance searches in the experiments Bugey3\cite{Hu:2020uvx} and DayaBay\cite{MINOS:2020iqj} also didn't provide any evidence in support of sterile neutrino.
+The global fit performed in \cite{Gariazzo:2017fdh}, allowed three narrow regions around $\Delta_{41}\approx 1-2$ eV$^2$ with $0.00048<\sin^2{2\theta_{\mu e}}<0.002 $.
+However, after adding Bugey3, DayaBay, and MINOS+ data, the goodness of fit decreases drastically\cite{MINOS:2020iqj}.
+The most recent results from the MicroBooNE experiment did not report any evidence of electron neutrino disappearance in their three years of data\cite{https://doi.org/10.48550/arxiv.2110.14054,MicroBooNE:2022wdf}.
 However, it was shown in \cite{https://doi.org/10.48550/arxiv.2111.10359} that MicroBooNE data can not exclude the electron neutrino excess observed in MiniBooNE in a model independent way.
 The joint analysis of results from MiniBooNE, and MicroBooNE experiments preferred the 3+1 scenario over no oscillation\cite{https://doi.org/10.48550/arxiv.2201.01724}.
-On the other hand, a recent study by MicroBooNE performing a joint analysis of $\nu_\mu \rightarrow \nu_e$ and $\nu_e \rightarrow \nu_e$ data finds that the three neutrino picture gives a better fit as compared to the three active and one sterile scenario \cite{MicroBooNE:2022wdf}.